italoseara/whatsappy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Downloads](https://pepy.tech/badge/whatsappy-py)](https://pepy.tech/project/whatsappy-py)

+## Project Update: Temporary Inactivity

+Unfortunately, this repository is currently non-functional.
+I plan to allocate time in the future to revitalize it and ensure its usability.
+In the meantime, I hope this proves helpful to those embarking on their own adaptations.
+Thank you for your understanding.

 ## Overview

 Whatsappy is a Python library for interacting with WhatsApp Web using Selenium.
 With this library, you can automate WhatsApp tasks such as sending messages, creating groups, and more.